spiceai/blog/content/posts/project/spicepods-from-zero-to-hero.md

 The manifest now has defined data, actions, and rewards.
 The Spicepod can get data to learn which actions to take and when based on the rewards provided.

-If the Spice.ai runtime were running, the Spicepod would automatically use those updates to train each time you saved the manifest while monitoring reward performance in the dashboard.
+If the Spice.ai runtime is running, the Spicepod automatically trains each time the manifest file is saved.
+As this happens reward performance can be monitored in the dashboard.

 Once each training run completes, the application can query the Spicepod for a decision recommendation by calling the recommendations API http://localhost:8000/api/v0.1/pods/serverops/recommendation.
 The API returns a JSON document that provides the recommended action, the confidence of taking that action, and when that recommendation is valid.